melbourne-lab/evo_rescue_ndd_erosion/notes/paper_notes.md

 	- The initial state of the population: \beta_0 and \nu_0 (resp. scaled squared degree of maladaptation and population distance to optimum phenotype)
 - Fig 5: the "time at high risk" (time below the threshold) increases linearly with maladaptation, but only changes slightly with initial density (b/c most of the change happens for N_c/N_0 approx. 0)

+##### Discussion
+- Interesting connection made here to colonizers in a new environment: a large, high max. growth, and/or well-adapted pool of propagules is more likely to have a successful colonization
+- One thing mentioned here which I (SN) had never thought of is that the max growth rate, perhaps intrinsic to a species? (or life history, at the very least a population) is something that also inhibits its growth
+- Another reason the expressions here are an upper bound: evolutionary forces may increase maladaptation (mutations, drift) or reduce genetic variance (drift)
+- For assisted migration, (1/t_E) is a rough guide for frequency of migration episodes (relevant to the drift)

+##### Points for discussion, future thought
+- This does make figuring out that "extinction threshold" via simulations more appealing (first step is to read Lande, 1993)
+- This has likely been done in some form, but, thinking about the trade off between selection load and standing load, there needs to be some sort of optimal rate correct?
+Does the optimal rate for population growth guarantee the highest probabilty of rescue/persistence?
+- One thing this model assumes is that the population dynamics and genetics operate independently.
+I think this may arise from the fact that the quantitative genetics model has infinitely many loci.
+But a finite-locus model I think will capture losses in genetic diversity more faithfully.
+- In an infinite-locus model, is there a functional form of g(N) which will give an analytically tractable expression for N_t?